Last updated February 2026

-A no contact order in Florida is a powerful tool judges use to protect alleged victims in criminal cases, especially those involving domestic violence, assault, or stalking.
-If you are subject to one, itβs critical to understand how these orders work β and what options exist for modifying or enforcing them.
+A no contact order in Florida is a criminal court order judges use to protect alleged victims in criminal cases, especially those involving domestic violence, assault, or stalking.Β If you are subject to one, itβs critical to understand how these orders work β and what options exist for modifying or enforcing them.

 βοΈ What Is a No Contact Order?